Mental health needs

 The service is available through referral from mental health service providers and by direct access by clients.

-For clients, appointments are made where appropriate through the Telephone Line (0300 3309 077) or through the Drop-In sessions.
+For clients, appointments are made where appropriate through the telephone line (0808 2787 801) or through the video drop-in sessions.

 Ms J is 36 years old and was seen by our adviser at home.
 She is single, living in rented accommodation and claiming incapacity benefit on the basis of her longstanding mental health condition.
 She was in receipt of Disability Living Allowance because of her need for supervision.